-Methods for starting beginners
+Sequence for starting beginners

 Historically, the most common approach is to begin from the open strings in first position, and add one finger at a time, until all the fingers are placed.
 In group methods, the first string introduced is usually a string that is a middle string for all the instruments - the D string.
 Once the placement of the fingers has been learned on one string, the other strings are introduced:

 As you can see, the problem for the group teacher is that to stay in first position the Double Basses must move to the next string to play the note "G".
 The cellos must move to the next string for the "A." If you examine beginning classroom method books you will find that the authors sometimes delay the placement of the violin and viola 4th finger in the book, so the violins, violas, and cellos can all play the A open.
 The double bass is sometimes presented with the open A string (a P4 lower in pitch than the D) rather than playing the A with 1st finger on the G string.
-Rarely, if ever do you find a presentation where the authors ask the cellos and basses to shift in order to play all five pitches on the same string in the beginning.

 Study the book carefully before you buy it.
 Some method books make great compromises in logical presentation for the sake of uniformity.
 By definition, every classroom method book is a compromise to some degree.
 If you examine the method books written for the specific instruments of the string family, you will find they vary considerably from classroom methods.
 Consider the double bass.
 In the traditional Simandl method for Double Bass, the pitches of the so-called "half position" are presented first, and then the player is introduced to the F and Bb scales with exercises.
 Then the first position is introduced, and the player learns the G scale and exercises.
 This makes sense if you consider the fact that the F, Bb, and G scales are the only scales that can be played on the bass (using the Simandl fingering) without shifting.
 Newer approaches to beginning bass pedagogy, such as George Vance's Progressive Repertoire, start with the hand in the "neck block" position.
 This approach works well for many young students, because it is more comfortable for the left hand.
 The low positions on the bass require the most stretching of the hand and can cause fatigue and pain for many beginners.